Charbel-Bakhos/charbelbakhos_T1A3/README.md

 This feature will use functions to get a users age, strength and how many days per week they would like to train.
 Each input will have a loop which will run until correct input is recieved (eg an integer for age.)
 Error handling will be used to ensure application does not crash at an incorrect input.
 All inputs will be assigned to a variable to be called by the final function to print the routine.
 #### Age
-* Users below 14 will recieve a cardio and sports based routine
+* Users below 14 will receive a cardio and sports based routine
 * Users 14-17 will get a standardised 3 day a week strength routine, they will not have an option to select strength or days
 * Users 18+ will then be asked to select strength and days/week
 #### Sex